wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-enterprise-compliance/includes/2-configure-retention-policies.md

 A DLP policy defines the locations of content to protect, including Microsoft Teams chat and channel messages, Exchange Online, SharePoint Online, and OneDrive for Business sites.
 It also defines how to protect the content using rules.
 For example, a rule might be configured to look for content containing social security numbers that have been shared with people outside your organization.

 In Microsoft Teams, you can define policies to prevent people from sharing sensitive information in a Teams channel or chat session.
-You can select from either a custom policy, or use a template.
+You can select from either a custom policy or use a template.
 If you create a DLP policy using a template, you can amend the settings to suit your needs.
 If you create a DLP policy using the custom option, you define the policy rules.

 To create a new DLP policy using a template:

-1. Sign in to the Microsoft 365 compliance center, from the left navigation, select **Show all** > **Data loss prevention**.
+1. Sign into the **Microsoft 365 compliance center**, from the left navigation, select **Show all** > **Data loss prevention**.
 1. On the **Data loss prevention** page, select the **Policies** tab.
 1. Select **+** to create a policy.
 1. On the **Start with a template or create custom policy** page, select either a **country or region** to display the available **Categories** and **Templates**.
 Or select *Search for specific templates*.
 Then select **Next**.